 Establishment Greenhouse Marketeers

-After working hard for several years to give shape to the foundation, Henri decided in 2018 to set up Greenhouse Marketeers.
+After working hard for several years to give shape to the foundation, Henri decided in 2018 to set up Greenhouse Marketeers (now Greenhouse Sustainability).
 While Benefits of Nature was committed to the sector as a whole, Greenhouse Marketeers focused more specifically on helping individual companies.
 This, by calculating the footprint, advising on improving the footprint and helping companies to promote their sustainable efforts.

-Together with a number of other companies, Greenhouse Marketeers (now Greenhouse Sustainability) starts the Horti Footprint Chain Program, a chain collaboration program to make the horticultural sector more sustainable.
+Together with a number of other companies, Greenhouse Marketeers starts the Horti Footprint Chain Program (now Horti Footprint Circle), a chain collaboration program to make the horticultural sector more sustainable.